-3.14.2 VBAT Current Measurement
+3.16.2 VBAT Current Measurement

 It is possible to measure the VBAT current to the M.2 module.
 JP29 is connected over series resistor R236 that powers the M.2 connector, J33.
-Note that R236 is a zero-ohm resistor per default.
-To measure the current, R236 must be replaced with a suitable resistor.
+JP29 is shorted by default and note that R236 is not mounted.
+To measure the current, either measure current through the two pins of JP29 or mount a suitable resistor on R236 and measure the voltage drop over JP29.
 Selecting a suitable value is a trade-off between measurement resolution and voltage drop.
 It is recommended to keep the voltage drop below 100mV.
-Also remember that there can be current spikes during for example startup calibration.
+Also remember that there can be current spikes during, for example, startup calibration.
 A value between 50-100 milliohm can be a good starting point.

-3.14.3 SDIO Interface
+3.16.3 SDIO Interface